CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 (Runon sentence reorganized by Cricket.)

-The two forms of ea are used repsectively for each and eat.
+The two forms of ea are used respectively for each and eat.
 They may be generally applied.
 For instance, in such words as beach and teach, the former abbreviation would be used, while in the case of words like beat and heat the latter abbreviation would be used.
 Peach should be written in full to distinguish it from pea.
 Note also the word preach.

 (Why aren't these with the others?)